morganesque/ghijklmno/src/jekyll/_posts/2008-12-18-xmas-game-motion-capture.markdown

 	}
 	var averageX = ( sum / section.length );
 }</pre>
 <p>First we check the length of the array.
-We've decided that if there are less that 5 items (i.e. 5 pixels registering motion) then we're going to ignore the motion, if there's that little it's probably incidental and not worth considering.</p>
+We&#8217;ve decided that if there are less that 5 items (i.e. 5 pixels registering motion) then we're going to ignore the motion, if there's that little it&#8217;s probably incidental and not worth considering.</p>

 <p>Next we sort the array so we know that the middle values really are the middle in size.
-Next we're going to extract a <em>section</em> from the array (this is the trimming bit) we've decided we'll take ten values and we'll do this using the <strong>Array.slice()</strong> method.
+Next we're going to extract a <em>section</em> from the array (this is the trimming bit) we&#8217;ve decided we'll take ten values and we'll do this using the <strong>Array.slice()</strong> method.
 This method takes two values which define a starting and end point for your section&nbsp; so we find the starting point by finding the centre of the array and couning back 5.
 Then our<em> section</em> will be 10 items long so the second value is naturally <em>start+10</em>.</p>

 <p>Next we whizz through the new <em>section</em> array adding up all the values to create a <em>sum</em> of them all.
-Once we have the sum of those values we can easily find the average of them by dividing by the number of them (in this case it's 10 but more generically it would be <em>section.length</em>).</p>
+Once we have the sum of those values we can easily find the average of them by dividing by the number of them (in this case it&#8217;s 10 but more generically it would be <em>section.length</em>).</p>

 <p>So now we have an <em>averageX</em> variable containing a kind of central point for where motion was detected.
 At first I used this as the x coordinate of the snowman but this created a very jerky movement as the point was often moving around erratically so I started experimenting with moving the snowman towards this point more smoothly and with a bit of speed and acceleration.</p>

 <p>So there you have it.
 Motion detection and snowman control with a webcam.
-It's not perfect and could probably be improved here and there but it worked for us.</p>
+It&#8217;s not perfect and could probably be improved here and there but it worked for us.</p>

 <p>We hope it works for you. ;-)</p>